Search

 It has been hard to cook in these times.
 We are going through a global pandemic that has no known cure yet.
 Millions are unemployed.
 Businesses have closed.
 Food prices have gone up amidst shortages.
 And there is civil unrest all over America, sparked by the recent, unfortunate death of George Floyd, an African-American.

 But there is always hope.
 Especially when the young speak out.
 I was filled with much pride and my faith was restored when my son Constante Quirino, wrote this moving, thought-provoking article Why We Must Have Uncomfortable Conversations, which published on Positively Filipino.
 It made me realize that there is a lot we , Filipino-Americans, can do for racism, without having to attend a protest rally or leave the house.
-Click here to find out and read more about it.
+Click here to read more about it.

 Be mindful of the virus and be safe.
 Stay home.
 Most states are still on quarantine.
 Your wellness is a priority.
 We need to care for ourselves and our families.
 And cook this easy, baked Pork Binagoongan.
 The tender, succulent pork chunks swirling in a gravy flavored with bagoong, tomatoes, onions and coconut are sheer comfort.
 Serve it with rice and lots of love to go around the table.
 You’ll feel better.
 Be well always, friends.